GDPR

 You can also send secure e-mails to our DPO, by choosing “Havarikommissionen for Civil Luftart” in Digital Post, and add “Databeskyttelserådgivningen” in the subject field.

-Electronic mail to The AIB
+Electronic mail to the AIB

-When you send electronic mail to The AIB
+When you send electronic mail to the AIB

 Below you will find information regarding how we use and store your personal data when we receive electronic mail from you.